 There were the obligatory hugs and air kisses to get through, even though they’d all seen each other only two hours earlier at the school drop-off when everyone smiled and waved to each other as they disgorged their designer-label-clad offspring for another day of politically correct lessons at their peanut-free, we say no to bullying, school.

-Miranda, Chairperson of the committee, and self-appointed ringleader of the mums-who-mattered, eyed the designer cupcakes Kate had snuck out to the bakery and bought this morning.
+Miranda, Chairperson of the committee and self-appointed ringleader of the mums-who-matter, eyed the designer cupcakes Kate had snuck out to the bakery and bought this morning.
 She had become addicted to these little treats, never able to resist their lilac icing and delicate fondant flowers.

 “Are they gluten-free?”
 Miranda bought her painfully thin hand up to her oddly immobile face and covered her mouth as if a cupcake was going to jump off the plate and assault her with its wheatiness.